Minnesota breweries, golf courses and big law firms among recipients of $1 million or more of SBA loan help

 Schell isn’t the only brewer in Minnesota to seek federal help.
 According to the SBA, another 17 beer makers received at least $150,000 through the PPP.
 That list includes some of the state’s most highly regarded craft breweries, including Bauhaus, Castle Danger, Fair State, Fulton, Indeed, Lift Bridge, Modist and Utepils.

-Two of the Twin Cities’ premier private schools — the Beck School in Minneapolis and the Blake School with multiple campuses — each got $5 million from PPP.
-Breck charges $28,690 a year for kindergarten and $32,920 for high schoolers.
+Two of the Twin Cities’ premier private schools — the Breck School in Golden Valley and the Blake School with several campuses — each got $5 million from the PPP.
+Breck charges $28,690 a year for kindergarten and $32,920 for high-schoolers.

 “It is completely fair to scrutinize how public money is used,” said Natalia Rico Hernandez, Breck’s head of school.
 “We met all the requirements.
 All of our revenue sources took a hit on this — tuition, charitable giving.
 If we had not gotten the loan, we could not have maintained salaries and programs.”